qouteall/immptl/docs/wiki/Portal-Animation.md

 A bi-way bi-faced portal is actually a portal cluster formed by 4 portal entities.
 Only one of these 4 portal entities will be the animation holder.

-The animation holder portal contains:
+The animation of a portal cluster contains two parts: this-side animation and other-side animation.

-* A list of this-side animation drivers
-* A list of other-side animation drivers
-* A reference this-side portal state
-* A reference other-side portal state

-The animations of the two sides are separated.
-Each animation driver is separated from other animation drivers.

-In each frame, the animation holder portal will do animation update for both this-side and other-side.
-Each animation driver will apply its transform to the reference state, and then get the current portal state.

-Some animation drivers are time-limited and will be removed at some time.
-Some animation drivers are infinite and will keep running until you clear it.
+This-side animation can contain a list of animation drivers.
+In each frame, different animation driver will give the portal a transformation and their transformations can add up.
+The same applies to other-side animations.

 Currently, there are two kinds of animation drivers: The rotation animation and normal animation.